cyNeo4j/DSMN/README.md

 cd ../..
 ./bin/neo4j console
 ```
-Open the remote interface (hhtp://localhost:7474) and login with the password: dsmn.
+Open the remote interface (hhtp://localhost:7474) and login with your personal password.

 ## 4. Visualise and interact with data
  Windows+Linux: